Security tools

 Can this hash files?

-This version hashes text input.
-File hashing can be added later as a separate workflow.
+This tool hashes text input.
+File hashing belongs in a separate workflow.

 Should I use SHA-1 for security?